-34.37.
-Application to the Court
+37. Application to the Court

-- (1) Any Data Controller who is found to contravene this Law or a direction of the Commissioner of Data Protection may appeal to the Court within thirty (30) days. - (2) The Court may make any orders that the Court may think just and appropriate in the circumstances, including remedies for damages, penalties or compensation.
+(1) Any Data Controller who is found to contravene this Law or a direction of the Commissioner of Data Protection may appeal to the Court within thirty (30) days.

+(2) The Court may make any orders that the Court may think just and appropriate in the circumstances, including remedies for damages, penalties or compensation.

-35.37.
-Compensation
+38. Compensation

-A Data Subject who suffers damage by reason of any contravention by a Data Controller of any requirement of this Law or the Regulations may apply to the Court for is entitled to compensation from the Data Controller for that damage.
+A Data Subject who suffers damage by reason of any contravention by a Data Controller of any requirement of this Law or the Regulations may apply to the Court for compensation from the Data Controller for that damage.